"

 How is Spring?

 • It can rain a lot in April and May.
-The snow goes away, and you start seeing green grass and flowers (usually from May).
+The snow goes away, and you will start seeing green grass and flowers (usually from May).

 Winter Clothing